 It can feel pants.
 It can feel crap.
 It can feel horrible.
 It can feel unfair.

-I know that everyone has their own way of taking the news, absorbing it, processing it and working out what it means for them but if you are open to advice, pop the kettle on, make a nice cup of (green) tea and here are my top ten things to think about at this stage:
+Everyone has their own way of taking the news, absorbing it, processing it and working out what it means for them but if you are open to advice, pop the kettle on, make a nice cup of (green) tea and here are some things to think about at this stage:

 1. Relax.
 Take a deep breath.
-Everything I have read on breast cancer recovery has impressed upon me the need to relax during all this crap.
 Yes it can feel impossible to relax when you can barely breathe, but relaxation will help get through this detour in your life.
 Take a look at the section on relaxation.

 3. Trust.
 You will need to put your trust in your breast surgeon, oncologist, chemo nurses and radiography nurses.
 But do not be afraid to ask questions and to seek a second opinion if you feel that you need to.

 4. Take back some control.
 Yes your life is now in the hands of doctors, oncologists, breast surgeons, radiographers and a whole host of other people you will meet over the coming months (plus plenty more behind the scenes) but take control where you can.
-For me, part of the scariness of diagnosis was the feeling of losing control over my life.
-But I managed to regain an element of control by getting myself into organise-mode and preparing as much as possible for each stage of treatment.
+Part of the scariness of diagnosis can be the feeling of losing control over my life but you can regain an element of control by getting into organise-mode and preparing as much as possible for each stage of treatment.
 (One thing to remember at this stage is that if you have health insurance or critical illness insurance – now is the time to dig out the policy and give them a call to see if you are covered.)

 5. Medical appointments: